Chinese Porcelain

 • Export porcelain from Japan replaces Chinese exports until the ban is lifted

-• After lifting of ban China quickly regains porcelain exports
+• After lifting of ban China quickly regains position in view to porcelain exports to Europe

-• Japans Bakufu government closes the country to all foreigners (17th~19th century) - solely the V.O.C. has a monopoly to export from Deshima
+• Japans Bakufu government closes the country to all foreigners (17th~19th century) - the Dutch Eastindia Company (V.O.C) has a monopoly for exporting Japanese porcelain from Deshima

 • Limited trade between China and Japan